-POLST documents are recognized by most institutions, are easily accessible, and convey specific orders designed for use during urgent situations.
-The information is clear, unambiguous, flexible, portable, available across all sites of care, and more likely to be honored by all clinicians when needed.
+POLST documents are recognized by most institutions, are usually easily accessible and convey specific orders designed for use during urgent situations.
+The information is clear, unambiguous, flexible, portable, available across all sites of care and likely to be honored by all clinicians when needed.

-If a POLST is completed and a patient's condition changes, the POLST may be outdated and care may not be consistent with their wishes.
+If a POLST is completed and a patient's condition changes, the POLST may be outdated and care may not be consistent with the patient's wishes.
 Without a POLST, clinicians will provide care using their standard orders and protocol, which may conflict with patient wishes.